Monday, January 23, 2012

 Packaging Mozilla Firefox

 Most people dread while packaging Mozilla Firefox application and mostly try to make a silent installation of it.
-I was recently given task to package the latest Mozilla Firefox application version 9.0.1
+I was recently given task to package the latest Mozilla Firefox application.

-The same procedure can be used for 10.0.1 as well as I have tried and it works fine.
+The same procedure can be used for version 10.0.1, 11, 12 and 13, 14 and 15 as well as I have tried and it works fine for all of these.

 I would like to share here how I could easily package it.
 Also by this method you will be able to do Proxy server settings.